 THE JOURNEY SO FAR...

 In November 2018, Raguel was chosen by New York based playwright Dr. Cynthia Stephens of Sacred Ground Productions to sing the role of Amadou in the debut performance of her newly written musical, The Princess and the Golden Yam.
-Held at the Green Room 42 in the heart of New York's theatre district, the highly successful, sold out performance was directed by Broadway veteran actor Nathaniel Stampley (The Lion King, The Color Purple).
+Held at the Green Room 42 in the heart of New York City's theatre district, the highly successful, sold out performance was directed by Broadway veteran actor Nathaniel Stampley (The Lion King, The Color Purple).
 He worked with independent artist Lila Jean for the music video of her single "No More".
 In June 2019 Raguel was cast in Battle Cry, a brand new play by award winning playwright Barbara Blumenthal Ehrlich, produced by Theatre East as part of the company's 5x5 Drama Series.
-The production travelled to all five boroughs of New York.
-Alongside his creative engagements, Raguel enjoyed his time as Steward on the Guest Relations Team at Off Broadway's hit Sleep No More, at The Mckittrick Hotel.
+The production travelled to all five boroughs of New York City.

 On June 12th 2021, after more than a year of preparation, reset and reflection, Raguel returned to the stage as tenor in his first fully classical vocal recital titled "Franz Schubert's Schwanengesang Live in Concert Recital".
 The performance featured the beloved composer's timeless song set in its entirety, performed in the order as published after his death.
 Accompanied by pianist and Westbeth NYC artist Dr. Jeffrey Middleton, the livestreamed performance took place at Merkin Hall at the Kaufman Music Center, one of New York City's finest venues for classical music.
 The recital marked the first of artistic projects executed under the banner of Raguel's very own RTG Productions.

-Raguel has recently completed performances with Sacred Ground Productions for The All Originals Concert (a collaboration with The Hudson Tourist Board).
-The musical piece was staged in October 2021 in the city of Hudson, New York.
-He continued his classical voice training with internationally acclaimed teacher, Mr. Neil Semer.
+In October 2021 Raguel performed with Sacred Ground Productions for The All Originals Concert (a collaboration with The Hudson Tourist Board).
+The musical piece was staged in the city of Hudson, New York.
+He continued his classical voice training with internationally acclaimed teacher, Mr. Neil Semer (Neil Semer Vocal Institute) and Mrs. Damgar Apel (former University of Music and Performing Arts in Vienna faculty member).